Donovan-Lab-at-ASU/Lab_Management/coding_computing/github/Step_02_Getting_started_with_GitHub.md

 Getting started with GitHub
 ================
 Written by: Juliette Verstaen \| Last updated on:
-March 23, 2022
+March 24, 2022

 ## Description:

-This is a short tutorial created to help people at the very start of their GitHub journey.
-At this point everyone should have already downloaded Git, created a GitHub account, and have successfully connected RStudio to their GitHub account.
+This is a short tutorial created to help those at the very start of their GitHub journey.
+At this point you should have already downloaded Git, created a GitHub account, and have successfully connected RStudio to your GitHub account.

 A little background, Git is a version control system which gives you the ability to go back to a previous version of a file, or code, or whatever you have saved or committed in the past.
 There are a couple different hosting systems that you can use.
 We’re going to use GitHub, but some people use GitLab or BitBucket.
-I’ve definitely had to go back in GitHub time to find an old version of a file, or a file that had been deleted by accident, or when I’ve accidentally dumped my entire full HydroFlask onto my laptop.
+I’ve definitely used GitHub to “go back in time” to find an old version of a file, or a file that had been deleted by accident, or when I’ve accidentally dumped my entire full HydroFlask onto my laptop.
+Spoiler alert, my computer died.

 Let me preface this by saying that I am not a Git or GitHub master!
-I’ve had issues in the past that took me forever to figure out or I had to ask someone for help.
-There are a lot of ways and reasons to do things, but I’ll just share what I’ve learned to do at NCEAS and incorporate it into my own workflow!
+I’ve had issues in the past that took me forever to figure out.
+I’ve also asked for help a ton.

 ## Topics covered

-1. Creating a github folder for all your repos
+1. Creating a GitHub folder for all your repos
-2. Create and Clone a repo
+2. Create and clone a repo
-3. Creating and using access token
+3. Creating and using a personal access token
 4. Pulling and pushing

 ## Pre-tutorial readings: